 A rich legacy recorded over three millennia makes Iran one of the most fascinating and diverse destinations in the world today.
 Persepolis and Isfahan are bursting with impressive architecture, elegant mosques and graceful palaces.
 Tree-lined boulevards and picturesque covered bridges and the 5 kilometre labyrinth of the Isfahan bazaar are sure to delight any visitor but the most special experience is sure to be meeting the locals.
 Hospitable, gregarious, generous universally kind, the Iranian people are guaranteed to make a lasting impression.

 Tehran Packed onto the lower slopes of the Alborz Mountains, this is Iran’s most secular and liberal city and it attracts students from across the country.
-Expect relatively bold fashion statements, a range of ethnic and international restaurants, chic cafes and plenty of art galleries.
 And while Tehran lacks history, it makes up for it with impressive museums.
 But to get inside the real Tehran you need to get beyond the museums and into the cafés and teahouses and onto the walking trails.
-That’s where you’ll connect with Tehranis.

-Located in south-central Iran and known for its literacy history, Shiraz is known as the poetic capital of Persia, because two of the greatest poets of the world, Hafez (1324-1391) and Sa’di (1209-1291), come from this city.
-Sa’di, the traveller saw a great part of the world before he finally settled in Shiraz, where he died.
-Hafez was a very different person who, except for one very short journey, never left his city.
+Located in south-central Iran and known for its literacy history, Shiraz is known as the poetic capital of Persia, because two of the greatest poets of the world, Hafez and Sa’di who come from this city.
 The city is also home to some of the most exquisite gardens and mosques in Iran.

-Persepolis The magnificent ruins of Persepolis lie at the foot of Kuh-i-Rahmat (Mountain of Mercy) in the plain of Marv Dasht about 650 km south of the present capital city of Tehran.
-Founded by Darius I in 518 BC, more than a century passed before it was finally completed by Artaxerxes I. It was built on an immense half-artificial, half-natural terrace, where the King of Kings created an impressive palace complex inspired by Mesopotamian models.
-Before any of the buildings could be erected, considerable work had to be done: this mainly involved cutting into an irregular and rocky mountainside in order to shape and raise the large platform and to fill the gaps and depressions with rubble.
+Persepolis These magnificent ruins lie at the foot of Kuh-i-Rahmat in the plain of Marv Dasht about 650 km south of Tehran.
+Founded by Darius I in 518 BC, more than a century passed before it was finally completed by Artaxerxes I. Built on an immense half-artificial, half-natural terrace, where the King of Kings created an impressive palace complex inspired by Mesopotamian models.

-Isfahan Isfahan is Iran’s number-one tourist destination for good reason.
-Its profusion of tree-lined boulevards, Persian gardens and important Islamic buildings gives it a visual appeal unmatched by any other Iranian city, and the many artisans working here underpin its reputation as a living museum of traditional culture.
+Isfahan Iran’s number-one tourist destination with it’s profusion of tree-lined boulevards, Persian gardens and important Islamic buildings which gives it a visual appeal unmatched by any other Iranian city.
 Walking through the historic bazaar, over the picturesque bridges and across the UNESCO-listed central square are sure to be highlights of your holiday.